mbaradad/depth_prompt/README.md

-# depth_prompt
+# Background Prompting for Improved Object Depth
-Code for paper Background Prompting for Improved Object Depth
+Code for paper Background Prompting for Improved Object Depth to be released soon!